reeteshsudhakar/gtdelts-website/README.md

 # GT Delts Website

-Made by Reetesh Sudhakar, using Next.js and Chakra UI.
+Made by Reetesh Sudhakar, using Next and Chakra UI.
 Deployed using Vercel.